zhfkt/ComplexCi/README.md

 It means users are using the cppCollectiveInfluence strategy for the input file model1.csv with parameter ballRadius 2.
 The output file contain all nodes and 500 nodes will be deleted in a batch per updating CI values when the Complex Network collapses.

-* newReinsertCollectiveInfluence
+* newReinsertCollectiveInfluence (CI_DR)

-This script involves the new re-insert algorithm of collective influence.
+This script involves the new re-insert algorithm of collective influence (CI_DR).
 After verified on the 8 datasets, this new algorithm can achieve better performance in the metric of Robustness than original re-insert algorithm in collective influence.
 See in the benchmark sections.

 Script “newReinsertCollectiveInfluence” accepts 4 parameters: